agentplexus/stats-agent-team/presentation.md

 **Challenge**: Each provider has different APIs, models, rate limits

-**Solution**: Abstraction via `metallm` library
+**Solution**: Abstraction via `omnillm` library

 ---

 <!--
 Here's how the abstraction works.
-The metallm library provides a unified interface.
+The omnillm library provides a unified interface.
 We just select a provider via environment variable.
 The agents don't care which L L M they're using, they just call the standard interface.
 [PAUSE:1500]
 The factory pattern was key to solving this cleanly.
 We created a create L L M function that takes a config object and returns a generic client interface.
 Inside, it switches on the L L M provider string and calls the appropriate provider-specific creation function.
 Each function handles that provider's quirks: Gemini needs a Google A P I key, Claude needs an Anthropic key, Ollama needs a local U R L and doesn't need an A P I key at all.
 But they all return the same interface, so the synthesis and verification agents can use any provider without changing their code.
 Want to test Claude versus Gemini?
 Just change one environment variable.
 This flexibility made development much faster and enabled users to choose based on their constraints.
 [PAUSE:2500]